• Skip to primary navigation

 Assemble The Cake

-• Pop in the fridge uncovered for 15 min to harden.
+• Pop the entire cake in the fridge uncovered for 15-20 minutes.
+This will make it more stable to work with.

 Make the Ganache

-• Place chocolate chips in a heat safe bowl.
-Place heavy cream in a pan on the stove over medium heat.
+• Place 6 ounces chocolate chips in a heat safe bowl.
+Set aside.

 • Make the Drip and Decorate